-That being said, as far as select service properties I kind of like this concept, I think?
-It sounds like this will be at a similar price point to Hyatt Place (based on it being select service), and based on that I definitely prefer the concept of a hotel with more inviting public spaces and a better food and beverage program.
+That being said, as far as select service properties go, I kind of like this concept, I think?
+It sounds like this will be at a similar price point to Hyatt Place, and based on that I definitely prefer the concept of a hotel with more inviting public spaces and a better food and beverage program.

 I’d expect rooms that are much smaller than you’d find at Hyatt Place properties, but with nicer public areas.

-Caption by Hyatt is a select service lifestyle brand that will also be Hyatt’s 20th brand concept.
+Caption by Hyatt is a select service lifestyle brand that’s Hyatt’s newest brand (so it’s also useful for the Brand Explorer promotion).
 Do I think this will become the new hotspot for locals to eat & drink?
 Probably not.
 But when it comes to select service properties, this does sound more appealing to me than a Hyatt Place.

 What do you make of Caption by Hyatt?